 Saying When App.
 A free app for mobile devices that helps you take charge of how much or when you drink.

-Hastings Prince Edward Public Health recommends that you always take prescription medications according to the directions provided by your health care provider and for the reasons the medications were intended and only by the individual the prescription is intended for.
+Prescription medications should always be taken according to the directions provided by your health care provider, for the reasons the medications were intended and only by the individual the prescription is intended for.

-We also recommend that you keep all medications in a safe, secure location out of the reach of children, and that you discard any unused or outdated medications by returning them to your pharmacist for proper disposal.
+All medications should be kept in a safe, secure location out of the reach of children, and any unused or out-dated medications should be returned to your pharmacy for proper disposal.

-There is a variety of common and illegal drugs that are used in Canada.
-For more information about the types, uses, effects, and mental and physical health risks associated with these drugs, click here.
+The Government of Canada provides information about the types, uses, effects, and mental and physical health risks associated with these drugs.